D0llywood1

 Kimberly Sommers (born December 2, 2003), known professionally as D0llywood1 (stylized in lowercase), is an American rapper, record producer and singer from Louisiana who gained virality online in the digicore scene.
 She would release her second mixtape This Is Just a Dream (and Soon I Will Awake) (2024), and later co-headline an American tour with Jane Remover.

+Personal life

+D0llywood1 is transgender.
+She currently attends college in New Orleans.